CliMA/Oceananigans.jl/docs/src/physics/buoyancy_and_equations_of_state.md

 ### Linear equation of state

-BuoyancyModels is determined from a linear equation of state via
+Buoyancy is determined from a linear equation of state via
 ```math
     b = g \left ( \alpha_\theta \theta - \beta_S S \right ) \, ,
 ```